ipdb/website/OPERATIONS.md

 	To support an open Internet by developing and operating a decentralized database based on BigchainDB that anyone can use.

 ### Overview
 - The Foundation is governed by its members.
-Caretakers will elect a board
+Caretakers will elect a Board.

 ### Rules
+- [INFO ON BYLAWS, INTERACTION WITH THESE RULES]

 ### Member Organizations: Caretakers